What is Federal Work-Study?

 Instructions for Off-Campus Placement

 Contact us at QCWorkStudy@qc.cuny.edu to view the CUNY Off-Campus job posting or if your are interested in working through the Public Service Corps, you must complete the Work Study Internship Application.
 Public Service Corps (PSC) is a paid internship that utilizes your Federal Work-Study grant.
 An application must be completed with your resume attached, and it must be submitted to the Office Financial Aid Services.
-The starting salary varies.
-PSC has a separate contract, and all tax forms are submitted to them.
+PSC salary is $15 an hour for Undergraduate and $16 an hour for Graduate students.